-- WAC 314-55-095 Marijuana servings and transaction limitations.
-(1) For persons age twenty-one and older and qualifying patients or designated providers who are not entered into the medical marijuana authorization database, marijuana serving and transaction limitations are as follows: - (a) Single serving.
+- (1) For persons age twenty-one and older and qualifying patients or designated providers who are not entered into the medical marijuana authorization database, marijuana serving and transaction limitations are as follows: - (a) Single serving.
 A single serving of a marijuana-infused product must not exceed ten milligrams active tetrahydrocannabinol (THC), or Delta 9. - (b) Maximum number of servings.
 The maximum number of servings in any one single unit of marijuana-infused product meant to be eaten or swallowed or otherwise taken into the body is ten servings or one hundred milligrams of active THC, or Delta 9.
-A single unit of marijuana concentrate cannot exceed one gram.

-- (c) Transaction limitation limits. - (i) A single transaction is limited to: - (A) One ounce of usable useable marijuana-i - (B) #Sixteen ounces of marijuana-infused product meant to be eaten or swallowed in solid form-; - (C) sSeven grams of marijuana-infused extract or marijuana concentrate for inhalation-; and - (D) sSeventy--two ounces of marijuana-infused product in liquid form meant to be eaten or swallowed for oral ingestion or applied topically to the skin; and - (E) Ten units of a marijuana infused product otherwise taken into the body. - (ii) A licensee or employee of a licensee is prohibited from conducting a sale that facilitates an individual in obtaining more than the personal possession amount. - (2) For qualifying patients and designated providers who are entered into the medical marijuana authorization database, serving and transaction limits are as follows:
+A single unit of marijuana concentrate cannot exceed one gram. - (c) Transaction ((limitation)) limits. - (i) A single transaction is limited to: - (A) One ounce of ((usable)) useable marijuana $((\tau))$; - (B) Sixteen ounces of marijuana-infused product meant to be eaten or swallowed in solid form $((\tau))$; - (C) Seven grams of marijuana-infused extract or marijuana concentrate for inhalation $((\tau)){i}$ and - (D) Seventy-two ounces of marijuana-infused product in liquid form ((meant to be eaten or swallowed)) for oral ingestion or applied topically to the skin; and - (E) Ten units of a marijuana-infused product otherwise taken into the body. - (ii) A licensee or employee of a licensee is prohibited from conducting a transaction that facilitates an individual in obtaining more than the personal possession amount. - (2) For qualifying patients and designated providers who are entered into the medical marijuana authorization database, serving and transaction limits are as follows:

 - (a) Single serving.
 Except as provided in chapter 246-70 WAC, a single serving of a marijuana-infused product must not exceed ten milligrams active tetrahydrocannabinol (THC), or Delta 9. - (b) Maximum number of servings.
 Except as provided in chapter 246-70 WAC, the maximum number of servings in any one single unit of marijuana-infused product meant to be eaten, swallowed or applied is ten servings or one hundred milligrams of active THC, or Delta 9.
 A single unit of marijuana concentrate cannot exceed one gram. - (c) Transaction limitation.
-A single transaction by a retail store with a medical marijuana endorsement to a qualifying patient or designated provider who is entered into the medical marijuana database is limited to three ounces of usableuseable marijuana, forty-eight ounces of marijuana-infused product meant to be eaten or swallowed in solid form, twenty-one grams of marijuana-infused extract or marijuana concentrate for inhalation, and two hundred sixteen ounces of marijuana-infused product in liquid form meant to be eaten or swallowed.
+A single transaction by a retail store with a medical marijuana endorsement to a qualifying patient or designated provider who is entered into the medical marijuana database is limited to three ounces of ((usable)) useable marijuana, fortyeight ounces of marijuana-infused product meant to be eaten or swallowed in solid form, twenty-one grams of marijuana-infused extract or marijuana concentrate for inhalation, and two hundred sixteen ounces of marijuana-infused product in liquid form meant to be eaten or swallowed.